grasshopper-cms/grasshopper-docs/user-guide/docs/concepts/plugins.md

 The endpoints created can be used in conjunction with the admin ui.

 To create the admin UI you need two files.
 A front end JS file and a CSS file.

+Alternatively, you can render a pug template by including the path to the pug file in the `template` option.
+At the top of the file, extend the admin layout with `extends /plugin.layout.pug`.
+In your `startup.js`, attach a middleware to your router on `.get` and load any data needed for your template.

 Each plugin can have a `public` directory.
 Content of this `public` directory will be served at:
 `${adminMountPoint}/${plugin.name}`.
 The JS file should be in `public/scripts/main.js`.
 The CSS file should be in